LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W03-D1-ConditionalStatements-if.md

 ## Introduction

-### Q and A (Fall 2023)

-- Lab 1, I still need to grade this.
-I'm teaching an extra section of CIS 195 this term and there is just a lot of grading to do!
+### Announcements (Winter 2024)

+- Lab 1, I finished the grading.
+Some of you have not submitted the production version yet.
+You can still do this!
 - Lab 2, last week's lab assignment&mdash; how is it going?
   - Beta versions of part 2 were due at the end of last week.
 I see quite a few posts in the forum&mdash;which is good, but there should be a few more.
     - Remember that the beta version is like a draft.
 It doesn't need to be complete or completely working.
 70% done is good enough for a beta version.
     - Are there questions on how to do it?
     - See me or a tutor if you'd like some help.
     - The production (final) version is due Thursday
-- Get started on the reading.
-The quiz is due before the next class.
+- Get started on the reading&mdash;if you haven't already.
+  Quiz 3 is due before the next class.

+### Q and A

 - Does anyone have any general questions about anything?